Skip to main content

 1

-insert step 2> Since DNA is double-stranded, divide the total number of nucleotides by 2 to find the number of base pairs in the E. coli chromosome.
+Step 2: Since DNA is double-stranded, the total number of nucleotides corresponds to the total number of base pairs.
+Therefore, the result from Step 1 directly represents the total number of base pairs in the E. coli chromosome.

 Video duration: